HananoshikaYomaru/obsidian-run/README.md

 ## Usage

+1. install this plugin and install [obsidian-custom-save](https://github.com/HananoshikaYomaru/obsidian-custom-save)
+2. add the `run: run file` command to the custom save actions
-1. define a starting tag
+3. define a starting tag

 ```md
 %% run start 3+4%%